Turn on Microsoft Teams features in your Office 365 organization

 Teams has multiple settings that can be turned on or turned off at the Office 365 tenant level.
 With Teams turned on for a tenant, any user that is also enabled for Teams will inherit the settings from the tenant level.

-Below is the list of features an Office 365 administrator can choose to enable or disable in Teams.
+Below is the list of features an Office 365 administrator can turn on or turn off in Teams.

 Unless otherwise noted, the default value for an option is On.